How Do I Deny IP Address Access in Plesk?

 Unfortunately, there is no method for blocking traffic per IP address in Plesk.
 The following methods will assist you with blocking IP addresses when using Plesk depending on your server type.

-If you have administrator access on Windows dedicated server hosting, you can block an IP address with Windows Firewall using the following directions:
+If you have administrator access on Windows dedicated server hosting, you can block an IP address with Windows Firewall.

 - Select Windows Firewall with Advanced Security.